rapidsai/deployment/source/hpc.md

 #### Pyxis + Enroot

 [Enroot](https://github.com/NVIDIA/enroot) is NVIDIA's lightweight container runtime for HPC.
-[Pyxis](https://github.com/NVIDIA/pyxis) is a SLURM plugin that integrates Enroot into SLURM, adding `--container-*` flags to `srun` and `sbatch` so you can launch containerized jobs directly through the scheduler.
+[Pyxis](https://github.com/NVIDIA/pyxis) is a Slurm plugin that integrates Enroot into Slurm, adding `--container-*` flags to `srun` and `sbatch` so you can launch containerized jobs directly through the scheduler.
 Pyxis + Enroot is pre-installed on many GPU clusters including NVIDIA DGX systems.